mthsfrts/GASH/README.md

          run: curl -X POST https://example.com/trigger
 ```

-Code above shows a workflow dispatch with no inputs or any type of configuration.
+The code above shows a workflow dispatch with no inputs or any type of configuration.
 This means that the action could be triggered by anyone at any time, posing a high level of vulnerability, as no security measures are required to run the workflow.
 While this configuration is sometimes useful, it should generally be avoided for security risks measures.

 ```yaml
 name: Remote Trigger Example